koji-1009/taro/README.md

 - Load image as byte arrays or as `MemoryImage` objects.
 - Set custom headers for GET requests.
 - Check the max age of the data.
+- Reduce the size of the data by resizing the image.

 ## Usage